Magdalene of Nagasaki: Life

-Magdalen taught catechism to the young, sought alms for the poor, and encouraged the people in times of persecution.
+Magdalene taught catechism to the young, sought alms for the poor, and encouraged the people in times of persecution.
 In 1632, the two Augustinian friars, who had been her spiritual counselors, were burned alive.
 After the martyrdom of her counselors, she apprenticed herself to two other Augustinians, Melchior of Saint Augustine and Martin of Saint Nicholas.
 When these two friars were also put to death, she turned to Giordano Ansaloni de San Esteban, a Dominican.
 In 1629, she sought refuge with other Christians in the hills of Nagasaki, where she baptized the young and visited the sick.

+Tortured and drowned

-Seeing so many apostatize, some time later, attired in her Augustinian habit, Magdalene turned herself into the authorities and declared herself a follower of Jesus Christ.
-At age 23, she died on October 15, 1634 after thirteen days of torture, suffocated to death and suspended upside down in a pit of offal on a gibbet (tsurushi).
+Seeing so many apostatize, some time later, attired in her Augustinian habit, Magdalene turned herself into the authorities and declared herself a follower of Jesus.
+At age 23, she died on October 15, 1634, after thirteen days of torture, suffocated to death and suspended upside down in a pit of offal on a gibbet (tsurushi).
 In the end, the pit was filled with water and she drowned.

 After death, her body was cremated and her ashes scattered in Nagasaki Bay.

+Legacy

-She was beatified by Pope John Paul II on February 18, 1981 in Manila, and canonized on October 18, 1987 at Vatican City among the 16 Martyrs of Japan.
+She was beatified by Pope John Paul II on February 18, 1981, in Manila, and canonized on October 18, 1987, at Vatican City among the 16 Martyrs of Japan.